LostAngles-/lostangles-.github.io/_posts/random/2014-08-18-this-is-lostangles.markdown

 title:  "This is LostAngl.es"
 date:   2014-08-18 22:51:02
 categories: random
+meta: LostAngl.es is a site where I talk about my interests in Micro-Controllers, Arduino, Raspberry Pi and other random things that I have an interest in
 ---

 Hi, My name is Lee, LeeT in fact !
 I have been using and supporting computers for over a decade (probably 2) and recently I have got interested into [Raspberry Pi][1] &amp; [Arduino][2].
 The little small powered devices that you can do anything with.